Healthy-AI/case_based_ope/README.md

 # Case-based off-policy evaluation using prototype learning

-This repository contains code to run the experiments in the [UAI 2022 paper](https://www.auai.org/uai2022/) _Case-based off-policy evaluation using prototype learning_.
+This repository contains code to run the experiments in the [UAI 2022](https://www.auai.org/uai2022/) paper [_Case-Based Off-Policy Evaluation Using Prototype Learning_](https://openreview.net/forum?id=r3EI6UUiqx9).
 The experiments are defined in `src/cased_based_ope/sepsis` and `src/cased_based_ope/sepsis_sim` and utilize code provided by [Komorowski et al.](https://github.com/matthieukomorowski/AI_Clinician) and [Obserst and Sontag](https://github.com/clinicalml/gumbel-max-scm/tree/master), respectively.
 All settings for the experiments are defined in `sepsis_config.yml` and `sepsis_sim_config.yml`.

 ## Installation